Best Broker for Recurring Investing in Europe

 Best Broker for Recurring Investing in Europe (2026)

 Recurring investing isn’t a feature — it’s a system: fund on schedule, convert currency with minimal drag, buy the same small ETF set, and repeat for years.
-This guide covers which brokers make that system easiest in 2026, including Trade Republic and Scalable Capital — the strongest automation options now available to EU investors.
+This guide covers which brokers make that system easiest in 2026: Trade Republic, Scalable Capital, IBKR, Trading 212, Lightyear, and DEGIRO — compared on automation type, FX costs, and UCITS access.

 Best broker for recurring investing in Europe hero banner showing an EU-themed background with broker platforms on screens, a calendar and circular arrows for recurring deposits, plus coins and market charts to represent automated investing and low costs.